Magyartanulas/magyartanulas.github.io/locatives.md

 `-ra/-re` can be used as for, and `-ról,-ről` can be used as about.

-* Ezt mindig mondom anyámnak, de soha nem hallgat rá!
-(I always say this to mother, but she never listens to it!)
+* Ezt mindig mondom anyámnak, de soha nem hallgat rám!
+(I always say this to mother, but she never listens to me!)
 * Számíthatsz rám!
 (You can count on me!)
 * Nem rajtam múlik - (It's not up to me.)
 * De miért mindenki rajtunk nevet? - (But why is everyone laughing at us?)